Mathematical methods in region-based theories of space: the case of Whitehead points: Spaces of Whitehead points

 The relation $\sim$ may be recovered from the set of G-points via the following equivalence:

 The family of all equivalence classes of the relation $\sim$ in the set of Grzegorczyk representatives:

-may now be treated as points, as there is a~bijective correspondence between elements of $\Eq$ and G-points given by function $f\colon\Eq\to\Grz$ such that $f([Q])\defeq\scrG_Q$, where $\scrG_Q$ is the G-point generated by~$Q$.
+may now be treated as the set of points, as there is a~bijective correspondence between elements of $\Eq$ and G-points given by function $f\colon\Eq\to\Grz$ such that $f([Q])\defeq\scrG_Q$, where $\scrG_Q$ is the G-point generated by~$Q$.
 Thus, Grzegorczyk points can be characterized by the Whiteheadian covering relation.

 Let us observe that Whitehead's abstractive sets are sets of regions that satisfy Grzegorczyk conditions \eqref{r0}, \eqref{r1}, plus non-minimality constraint: